S&P/TSX composite edges lower in late-morning trading, U.S. stock markets up

 by The Canadian Press

-TORONTO — Canada’s main stock index edged lower in late-morning trading as the energy, technology and industrial sectors fell.
+TORONTO — Canada’s main stock index edged lower in late-morning trading as the energy and base metal sectors fell, while U.S. stock markets climbed higher.

-The August crude oil contract was down 68 cents at US$73.88 per barrel and the August natural gas contract was up five cents at US$3.73 per mmBTU.
+The August crude oil contract was down 53 cents at US$74.72 per barrel and the August natural gas contract was down two cents at US$3.68 per mmBTU.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)